The Lancet June 09, 2018

 Bottom Line

-In patients with myocardial injury after non-cardiac surgery (MINS), treatment with dabigatran 110 mg twice daily significantly reduced the risk of major vascular complications without a significant increase in major bleeding compared with placebo.
+In patients with myocardial injury after non-cardiac surgery (MINS), treatment with dabigatran 110 mg twice daily significantly reduced the risk of major vascular complications without significantly increasing major bleeding.

 Key Findings